pltommasino/BikeStoreDB/README.md

 | `Stocks` | :key: (***Store_ID***, ***Product ID***) <br> :small_blue_diamond: Quantity | :link: Store ID (Ref. *Stores: Store ID*) <br> :link: Product ID (Ref. *`Products`: Product ID*) |
 | `Stores` | :key: ***Store ID*** <br> :small_blue_diamond: Store Name <br> :small_blue_diamond: Phone Number <br> :small_blue_diamond: E-mail <br> :small_blue_diamond: Street <br> :small_blue_diamond: City <br> :small_blue_diamond: State <br> :small_blue_diamond: Zip Code | --- |

-## SCRIPT

-Our work is divided into 9 files:

-`0_FileStart.sql`
-> Set variables for load data and null value in data

-`1_BikeStoreDB_ASS1.sql`
-> Create the first version of database (limite ourselves to very simple tables to create a comparison with the queries we will see later).

-`2_Queries_ASS1.sql`
-> Create six queries to analyze data

-`7_BikeStoreDB_ASS2.sql`
-> Create the modified version of database (full completed)

-`8_ForeignKey_references.sql`
-> Create table relation

-#
-> [!IMPORTANT]
-> For these files (3 to 6, listed below), it is important to run file 1 first to create the database without primary keys and relation between tables with foreign key, for analyze the query cost.
-We analyze with the *query_cost* in the *EXPLAIN format=JSON* section, the cost of the query, having unfortunately a not too big database, and the execution time is really small.
-Query cost refers to how expensive MySQL considers this particular query in terms of the overall cost of the query execution, and it is based on many factore like computer architecture.
-#

-`3_ModifiedQuery1.sql`
-> Analyze query cost.
-Create an initial query, to see it modified and improved computionally.

-`4_ModifiedQuery2.sql`
-> Analyze query cost.
-Create an initial query, to see it modified and improved computionally.

-`5_ModifiedQuery3.sql`
-> Analyze query cost.
-Create an initial query, to see it modified and improved computionally.

-`6_ModifiedQuery4.sql`
-> Analyze query cost.
-Create an initial query, to see it modified and improved computionally.

 ## DATA